pulp/pulp/docs/sphinx/user-guide/admin-client/repositories.rst

   Available Commands:
     list - lists repositories on the Pulp server

-Many other features are implemented under a root-level section named for a content type.
+By comparison, many other features are implemented under a root-level section named for a content type.
 For example, the RPM repo section looks like this:

 ::